Certificate of Destruction for Saint Paul Businesses

 Chain-of-Custody Tracking

-Documented custody from your Saint Paul facility to final destruction event — every transfer logged and timestamped
+Documented chain-of-custody from pickup in Saint Paul through final destruction event — every transfer logged and timestamped

 R2v3 Certified Facility